credwood/SportsBot/README.md

                         max_conversation_length=10)
 ```

-This function requires a search phrase, a list of words and/or phrases that should not appear in the conversation* and a path to the file in which to store the `Conversation` objects.
-The default file is `output.jsonl`, which will be in the `sportsbot` folder.
+This function requires a search phrase, a list of words and/or phrases that should not appear in the conversation and a path to the file in which to store the `Conversation` objects.
+The default file is `output.jsonl`, which will be in the `sportsbot` folder. `Conversation` objects will contain each conversation in template form; you can either pass this into the `train` function, or you can label the data for feature training (explained below).

 To test the classifier, you can create a list of labels for the testing sets and run `few_shot_test`: